ra559/cis106/index.markdown

 * Install software and third-party utilities.
 * Managing Resources in the Linux networking environment.
 * Understanding of virtualization with Virtualbox
-* Understanding of Markdown and proper documentation techniques
+* Understanding of Markdown, Git and GitHub

 ##  3. <a name='TechnologiesLearnedUsed'></a>Technologies Learned/Used
 * [**Ubuntu:**](https://ubuntu.com/)  is the modern, open source operating system on Linux for the enterprise server, desktop, cloud, and IoT.